Eoin-Mur/SMB-Neural-Network/src/Pre-Processing/README.txt

 	each attribute is seperated by the '_' char.
 	#NOTE: These are not the set attributes and others can be added at any time

+	the number at the start is the view radius

 	List of attribute abrivations:

 		ND		: no duplicates - the duplicate exemplars were removed from the file.